 I pulled into the parking lot around 3:15 and it was pretty empty out here.
 I saw a few people out on the course, but most seemed to be close to finishing up their nine holes.
 The price was $20 with a cart.
 I teed off a few minutes after arriving, didn’t run into anyone and was finished less than an hour later.

 Dixie Red Hills is one of the older courses in the area having been built in 1965.
 It’s a distant second behind St. George GC, which actually dates back to 1935.
 This is a 9-hole course that plays to a total par of 34 for the men (35 for the women).
 It puts it right on that borderline between regulation-length and executive.
 I have to call it an executive because if you double up and play 18, it will be a par-68, which would be considered executive just about anywhere.
-For the ladies, I suppose it’s still a regulation course, so that’s kind of interesting.
+For the ladies, I suppose it’s still a regulation course, so that’s mildly interesting.

 The length of this course is not what matters, however.
 What will captivate you is the setting.
 It is right in the middle of town, but set away from civilization (for the most part) in a beautiful little red rock canyon.
 It’s just a cool place to have a little old golf course.
 The layout is rather quirky and the facilities are very simplistic.
 Yet, it’s one of those charming old short courses that will just put a smile on your face because it has so much character.

 The first half of the course is really where it shines as you play right along the red rock canyon walls.
-There are also plenty of trees throughout this course, giving more of a lush parkland feel than any other course in town.
+There are also plenty of trees throughout this course, giving it more of a lush parkland feel than any other course in town.
 Most everything else around here would be categorized as “desert” golf.
 It’s somewhat hilly and there are a couple of very severe doglegs, including the 1st hole (a par-4) and the 3rd hole, which is the only par-5 on the course that boomerangs way around the rock wall and overhanging boulders.
 The 5th, 7th and 9th are also pretty sharp dogleg holes.
 It would be easy to call much of this layout “funky,” but I didn’t really care because I was having fun and enjoying the setting so much.

 The conditions were pretty solid and fairly comparable to most of the mid-level courses I played on this trip.
 It was looking pretty lush and green, but a little spotty the closer up you get.
 I’d say mostly good with some weak spots here and there.
 The greens were in nice shape and rolling well at medium speeds.
 I wasn’t in any bunkers and there really aren’t that many on the course to begin with.